Cars 3: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 41 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-The film was praised for its animation, story, and emotional depth, and it was considered an improvement over its predecessor by many critics.
+The film was praised for its animation, story, and emotional depth, and it was considered an improvement over its predecessor by some critics.
 Owen Gleiberman of Variety wrote, "Cars 3 is a friendly, rollicking movie made with warmth and dash, and to the extent that it taps our primal affection for this series, it more than gets the job done.
 Yet in many ways it's the tasteful version of a straight-to-DVD (or streaming) sequel."
 David Fear of Rolling Stone gave the film a positive review, saying: "There's an emotional resonance to this story about growing old, chasing glory days and the joy of passing the baton that leaves the other two films choking on its digitally rendered dust.
 The end goal this time out isn't just to sell a few more toys and Lightning McQueen lunchboxes.
 It's actually tapping into something deeper than a corporate bottom line."
 Mike Ryan of Uproxx called the film "the Rocky III of the Cars franchise", and wrote "There's a hint of sadness that seems to be present throughout Cars 3 that gives it a little more weight than the previous installments."

 Alonso Duralde of TheWrap gave the film a mixed review, saying: "As a spawner of merchandise, Cars 3 fires on all pistons but, as a movie, it's a harmless but never stimulating 109 minutes."
 Vicky Roach of News.com.au gave the film 3 out of 4 stars, saying: "Returning to the iconic, backroads nostalgia of the original film, Cars 3 puts the flashy, unpopular middle film squarely in its rear vision mirror.
 The route that the filmmakers take might be familiar, but after gunning it, they take the corners like pros."